PythonScratcher/mcpi-archive/README.md

 # Minecraft Pi Edition Archive
-To Download Go To Releses
+To Download Go To Releases